drutiny/drutiny-legacy/README.md

 # Site audit

-This is a generic Drupal 7 site auditing and optional remediation tool.
+This is a generic Drupal 7 and Drupal 8 site auditing and optional remediation tool.

 ## Why another site audit tool?